awl4114awl/port-scan-investigation-mde/README.md

 From there, I used Advanced Hunting to trace the event chain back to the originating PowerShell process, connecting the network activity to the exact command-line execution responsible for it.
 By pivoting between network and process telemetry, I was able to fully reconstruct the behavior, validate attribution, and confirm that the activity aligned with an intentional internal scan rather than a benign system process.

-This investigation highlights my ability to identify irregular network patterns, correlate them with underlying process data, analyze PowerShell execution artifacts, and perform an end-to-end SOC-style investigation using Microsoft Defender for Endpoint.
+This investigation highlights how I identify irregular network patterns, correlate them with underlying process data, analyze PowerShell execution artifacts, and perform an end-to-end SOC-style investigation using Microsoft Defender for Endpoint.

 ---